 International FOXG1 Foundation was formed on October 4, 2012 by six families who have children afflicted with a FOXG1 mutation.
 FOXG1, previously called Brain Factor 1, is one of the first and most critical genes formed during human development.
 FOXG1 is a transcoder gene – so it literally codes information and tells our brains how to develop.
 Thus, a mutation in the FOXG1 gene creates a severe neurological condition characterized by: seizures; major sleep disturbances; small head size; inability to control body movements; mild to significant developmental delay; lack of speech; partial or complete agenesis of the corpus callosum and inconsolable crying during the first year of life.

 Since our inception, the foundation and its Board have successfully applied for and been approved for 501(c)(3) non-profit tax exempt status.
 Our family support group has grown from a handful of families to approximately 255 worldwide.
 Currently we have over 15 world renown Neurogeneticists working to understand, develop treatments and cure FOXG1 Syndrome.
 Currently, Dr Paciorkowski is conducting the first ever Natural History Study on FOXG1 out of the University of Rochester Medical School in New York state, initiated in conjunction with the Foundation.

 In October of 2014 the National Institute of Health awarded a $29 million five-year grant to study FOXG1 Syndrome, MECP2 Duplication Syndrome, CDKL5 Syndrome and Rett Syndrome.
 The goals of this grant are to understand the core clinical features of each disorder, identify if there are any treatments that can improve quality of life, and to understand the link between symptoms and brain imaging/eeg variations.

-In 2015 we introduced the Béatrice Fortier Memorial Family Fund, developed to provide funding for medical needs not otherwise covered by insurance.
-2016 was also a banner year; we were awarded a $5,000 grant from Global Genes to start an equipment lending library within our FOXG1 families!
+In 2015 we introduced the Beatrice Fortier Memorial Family Fund, developed to provide funding for medical needs not otherwise covered by insurance.
+We were also awarded a $5,000 grant from Global Genes to start an equipment lending library within our FOXG1 families!
 We are very excited to be able to fill these gaps and others for our foxes.
-For more information, you can view our 2016 Annual Report.

 We are committed to following this path, wherever it may lead, and make our dreams reality!
 We started this foundation so that no one would ever have to feel as alone as we did, with the wish that someday, we will find a cure.